 However, the subscription for these services can cost quite a significant sum.
 In Joseph’s area, an agricultural RTK correction subscription that provides submeter accuracy costs $750/year.
 And if you want to get centimeter-accurate positioning you have to pay twice as much for subscription, around $1650.

 Joseph decided to go another way.
 He ordered a second Reach RS unit and set it as a static base to transmit the corrections.
 In this case, while the moving receiver is within the required baseline and under an open sky view, you get centimeter precision.

-Improving positioning accuracy helps to drastically reduce input costs by avoiding over/under application of expensive fertilizers, seed, and chemical spray.
-The centimeter accurate positioning reduces overlaps and missed zones and this helps to save time and increase yield potential.
+Improving positioning accuracy helps to drastically reduce input costs by avoiding the over or under application of expensive fertilizers, seed, and chemical spray.
+The centimeter-accurate positioning reduces overlaps and missed zones and this helps to save time and increase yield potential.